The Geometry of Warped Product Singularities: Introduction

 \section{Introduction}

 The warped product provides a way to construct new semi-Riemannian manifolds from known ones \cite{BON69,BEP82,ONe83}.
-This construction has useful applications in General Relativity, in the study cosmological models and black holes.
+This construction has useful applications in General Relativity, in the study of cosmological models and black holes.
 In such models, singularities are usually present, and at such points the warping function becomes $0$.
-The metric of the product manifold in this case becomes degenerate, and we need to apply the tools of singular semi-Riemannian geometry.
+For the {\flrw} model for example, the metric of the product manifold becomes degenerate, and the Levi-Civita connection and Riemann curvature, as usually defined, become singular or undefined.
+Therefore, we need to apply the tools of singular geometry \cite{Sto11a}.

-This article continues the study of singular semi-Riemannian manifolds \cite{Kup87b,Kup96}, \cite{Sto11a}, extending it to warped products.
-After a brief recall of notions related to product manifolds in \sref{ss_prod_man}, basic notions of singular semi-Riemannian geometry and the main ideas from \cite{Sto11a}, which will be applied here, are remembered in \sref{ss_singular_semi_riem}.
-Then, in \sref{s_deg_wp_ssr} we define the degenerate warped products of singular {\semiriem} maniolds, and study the Koszul form of the warped product in terms of the Koszul form of the factors.
-The main results known from the literature about the non-degenerate warped products of {\semiriem} maniolds are recalled in \sref{s_non_deg}.
+This article continues the study of singular manifolds developed by the author in \cite{Sto11a,Sto11d}, extending it to warped products.
+We start with a brief recall of notions related to product manifolds in \sref{ss_prod_man}.
+Then, basic notions of singular geometry and the main ideas from \cite{Sto11a}, which will be applied here, are remembered in \sref{ss_singular_semi_riem}.
+In \sref{s_deg_wp_ssr} we define the degenerate warped products of singular manifolds, and study the Koszul form of the warped product in terms of the Koszul form of the factors.
 Then, in \sref{s_semi_reg_semi_riem_man_warped} we show that the warped products of {\rstationary} manifolds are also {\rstationary}, if the warping function satisfies a certain condition.
-Then we prove a similar result for {\semireg} manifolds, which ensures the smoothness of the Riemann curvature tensor.
+After that, we prove a similar result for {\semireg} manifolds, which ensures the smoothness of the Riemann curvature tensor.
 In \sref{s_riemann_wp_deg} we express the Riemann curvature of {\semireg} warped products in terms of the factor manifolds.
-Then, in \sref{s_riemann_wp_spherical}, we introduce the polar and spherical warped products, which allows us to construct singular {\semiriem} manifolds with radial or spherical symmetry.
-We conclude in \sref{s_riemann_wp_deg_applications} by giving some examples of {\semireg} warped products, and some applications to General Relativity.
-Cosmological models having the Big Bang singularity {\semireg}, are proposed.
-Spherical solutions with {\semireg} singularities are constructed in a general way. {\ssemireg} singularities are compatible with a densitized version of Einstein's equation, and they don't block the time evolution.
+We conclude in \sref{s_riemann_wp_deg_applications} by giving some examples of {\semireg} warped products, and some applications to General Relativity, including cosmological models with {\semireg} big-bang singularity, and stationary black hole solutions. {\ssemireg} singularities are compatible with a densitized version of Einstein's equation, which remains valid at the singularity too.

-This article is part of a series developing the Singular {\ssemiriem} Geometry and its applications to the study of the singularities occurring in General Relativity.